Emberlynn-Loo/tp/docs/UserGuide.md

 1. <span class="h3_span">Unique Identifier ([UUID](#glossary)):</span>

-   * The unique identifier (UUID) is a 4-character code that is used to identify the contact.
+   * The unique identifier (UUID) is a 4-character code that is used to identify the contact (case-sensitive).
    * You can view the UUID of the contact on the left of the person card.
 2. <span class="h3_span">Attribute Display:</span>